Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

 ## 4. Reference Matching

-The newly assembled contigs are compared to a reference sequence pool (--reference_pool) using a [BLASTn search](https://www.ncbi.nlm.nih.gov/books/NBK153387/).
+The newly assembled contigs are compared to a reference sequence pool (`--reference_pool`) using a [BLASTn search](https://www.ncbi.nlm.nih.gov/books/NBK153387/).
 This process not only helps annotate the contigs but also assists in linking together sets of contigs that are distant within a single genome.
 Essentially, it aids in identifying contigs belonging to the same genomic segment and choosing the right reference for scaffolding purposes.

-The top 5 hits for each contig are combined with the denovo contigs and send to the clustering step.
+The top 5 hits for each contig are combined with the de novo contigs and sent to the clustering step.

 > The reference pool can be specified with the `--reference_pool` parameter.
 The default is the latest clustered [Reference Viral DataBase (RVDB)](https://rvdb.dbi.udel.edu/).

 ## 5. Taxonomy guided Clustering

-The clustering workflow of contigs consists out of 2 steps, the [pre-clustering using taxonomy](#51-pre-clustering-using-taxonomy) and
+The clustering workflow of contigs consists of 2 steps, the [pre-clustering using taxonomy](#51-pre-clustering-using-taxonomy) and
-[actual clustering on nucleotide similarity](#52-actual-clustering-on-nucloetide-similarity).
+[actual clustering on nucleotide similarity](#52-actual-clustering-on-nucleotide-similarity).
 The taxonomy guided clustering is used to separate contigs based on taxonomy and nucleotide similarity.

 ```mermaid
 graph LR;
     A[Contigs] --> B["`**Pre-clustering**`"];
     B --> C["`**Actual clustering**`"];
 ```

 ### 5.1 Pre-clustering using taxonomy